vthorrf/YABS/README.md

 * Barker Proposal Metropolis (`algo = "barker"` argument)
 * Oblique Hyperrectangle Slice Sampler (`algo = "ohss"` argument)

+We also implemented a Laplace Approximation method, with Sampling-Importance Resampling.

 # Installation #

 Using the 'remotes' package: